-- 1. School expectations are posted and children are instructed on how to follow them.
-Role-play and class meetings help children learn to express feelings and solve problems. - 2.
-The first choice for discipline is redirection and positive attention for appropriate behavior. - 3.
-Children are not subjected to physical or emotional humiliation or punishment. - 4.
-Discipline is not associated with food, rest or toileting. - 5.
-Dinosaur School and Creative Curriculum are used to teach social and emotional skills including feelings identification, problem solving and self-regulation skills. - 6.
-Staff receives ongoing training in providing positive behavior support to address challenging behaviors within the school. - 7.
+- 1. Our first priorities are to cultivate positive child, staff, and family relationships in order to create and maintain a socially and emotionally respectful early learning and care environment. - 2.
+School expectations are posted and children are instructed on how to follow them.
+Our Dinosaur School social/emotional curriculum help children learn to express feelings and how to deal with problems. - 3.
+The first choice for discipline is re-direction and positive attention for appropriate behavior. - 4.
+Children are not subjected to physical or emotional humiliation or punishment. - 5.
+Discipline is not associated with food, rest or toileting. - 6.
+Creative Curriculum and Dinosaur School curriculum are used to teach social and emotional skills including feelings identification, problem solving and self-regulation skills.
+We use teaching strategies that support positive behavior, pro-social peer interaction and overall social and emotional competence in young children. - 7.
+Staff receives ongoing training in providing positive behavior support to address challenging behaviors within the school.
+Resources are available through the Family Partnerships office. - 8.
+There are also many opportunities for parents/guardians to receive training or education on how to address challenging behaviors. - 9.
+On-site early childhood mental health consultation is available for families, students and teachers. - 10.
 A school wide student support team provides consultation to teachers who have identified children with behavioral, emotional and/or learning concerns.
-The team will work with parents and classroom staff to provide suggestions on preventing or responding to challenging behaviors and other learning needs through the development of a student support plan. - 8.
+The team will work with parents/guardians and classroom staff to provide suggestions on preventing and interventions to respond to challenging behaviors and other learning needs through the development of a student support plan.
+This process is implemented with the intent of preventing and reducing challenging behavior, to prevent suspensions or expulsion. - 11.
 Behavioral management plans may be designed through parent and staff collaboration to help the child learn to resolve inappropriate behavior.
 Parents meet with staff for updates and to review the success of the behavior plan.
 The plan will be followed for the child in the classroom.
-If safety concerns merit immediate response, a child may be suspended until a plan can be determined. - 9.
-Behavior that repeatedly threatens the safety of other children, staff or school equipment can result in a phone call to parents/guardians requesting for their child to be picked up and in severe cases, suspension from the program.
-Suspension is the responsibility of the Director and will be discussed with parents/guardians so next steps can be determined.
+If safety concerns merit immediate response, a child may be removed from the regular classroom and the family will be contacted to determine how to proceed, which may include picking up the child from school early for that day. - 12.
+Behavior that is detrimental to the welfare or safety of other students or district employees, including behavior that creates a threat of physical harm to the child or to other children, may lead to suspension or expulsion.
+Suspension is the responsibility of the Principal and will be discussed with parents/guardians so next steps can be determined.
 This action is rarely needed.
+Parents and staff will meet to discuss plans for transitioning the child back into the program. - 13.
+Severe behavioral or emotional concerns for students at school may result in referral and evaluation for Special Education services according to Colorado and Littleton Public Schools guidelines.
+If a student is eligible for Special Education services, a plan, including placement in the least restrictive environment and specialized supports, will be developed to address the individual child's needs.

-Parents and staff will meet to discuss transitioning the child back into the program. - 10.
-The Village at Ames follows the expulsion policy of the Littleton Public Schools.
-A copy of the LPS Student Code of Conduct is available to each family online at www.littletonpublicschools.net.
+- 14. Suspension or expulsion of a student is the last resort in cases of extreme safety concerns. - 15.
+The Village follows the expulsion policy of the Littleton Public Schools.
+A copy of the LPS Student Code of Conduct is available to each family on-line at www.littletonpublicschools.net.